Analysis - Sea Ice Today

 Wrangel Island sea ice feature

 A unique feature in the Arctic sea ice this summer was durable, compacted, and apparently sediment-laden, first-year ice that persisted between the far northeastern Siberian coast and Wrangel Island.
 This feature, apparent in June, persisted through the entire melt season.
-It appears to have formed from strong motion of first-year ice from the west that compacted and ridged the ice, as well as scouring and upturning sediment.
+It appears to have formed from strong motion of first-year ice from the east and south that compacted and ridged the ice, as well as scouring and upturning sediment.
 The thickness of the ice prevented it from melting completely even though the rest of the surrounding ice pack melted back several hundred kilometers.
 The sediment gave the ice surface an unusual brownish-gray tint.

 Wrangel Island on September 21, 2024